 What Is a Pharmacy Aide?

 A pharmacy aide is an assistant to a pharmacist and performs various tasks alongside technicians.
 A high school diploma is usually enough to enter this career, although you may get certified if you want to become a pharmacy technician.
 Read on to learn more about pharmacy aide job duties, educational requirements and career prospects.
-Schools offering Pharmacy Technology degrees can also be found in these popular choices.

 Pharmacy aides work alongside pharmacy technicians under the direction of a pharmacist.
 In this position, you would be responsible for completing sales, updating and organizing files, managing supplies and stock, preparing labels for prescriptions, assisting customers and answering phones.
 Unlike pharmacy technicians, aides don't fill prescriptions.

 |On-the-Job Training||Typically lasting from a few weeks to a couple of months|

 |Licensure||Not required, but helpful for advancement within the field|